breadtubetv/breadtubetv/content/channels/prolekult/_index.md

     name: Prolekult
     slug: UCEBbylt9Rax3nOP_hyPnMPA
     url: https://www.youtube.com/channel/UCEBbylt9Rax3nOP_hyPnMPA
-    description: >
-      Prolekult is a Marxist film, writing and culture platform based in Birmingham, England.
-The project is presently run by James Bell (writing and narration) and Alex Bushell (editing and filming).
+    description: Prolekult is a Marxist film, writing and culture platform based in Birmingham, England.
 The purpose of the project is to provide high-quality film content looking at world politics, culture and economics from a Marxist perspective.
-    subscribers: 2050
+    subscribers: 3280
 ---